 Delhi govt procuring oxygen cylinders, hospitals need not do it themselves: govt order

-Delhi government on Saturday said it is in the process of procuring oxygen concentrators and oxygen cylinders and directed hospitals under it to not procure them for COVID-19 patients, according to an official order issued on Saturday.
-In an order issued on June 9, the government had directed medical directors of all the designated COVID hospitals under Delhi government to arrange oxygen supply for all the hospital beds.
-However, the government, in supercession of its earlier order, said hospitals may now not procure oxygen concentrators or oxygen cylinders.
+The Delhi government has said it is in the process of procuring oxygen cylinders and concentrators and directed hospitals under it to not procure them for COVID-19 patients, according to an official order.
+The government had earlier this month directed medical directors of all the designated COVID hospitals under the Delhi government to arrange oxygen supply for all hospital beds.
+However, the government, in supersession of its earlier order, said on Saturday that hospitals may now not procure oxygen concentrators or cylinders.

-It is also directed that consumables and ancillary devices such as regulators , breathing circuits, masks, nasal prongs, cannulas, filters, flow metres, trolley stand etc. to make the oxygen cylinders operational may be procured by the hospitals as per their need and stock position, it added..
+It is also directed that consumables and ancillary devices such as regulators, breathing circuits, masks, nasal prongs, cannulas, filters, flow metres, trolley stand etc. to make the oxygen cylinders operational may be procured by hospitals as per their need and stock position, it added..

 - READ MORE ON: